RussellSprouts/ice-forth/README.md

 2. At compile time, compiles a call to `[asm]` (`RUN_ASM`), with inline parameters indicating the opcode and number of argument bytes for the instruction. `[asm]` will handle the runtime semantics of the instruction.

+### The `6502.lua` emulator

+A simple emulator written in Lua is included.
+It is a very basic emulator, probably has bugs even in basic operations, and not all instructions are supported. (e.g. BRK and interrupts are unsupported)

+To assist in debugging, these extra instructions are added:
+- `$FF` enters debug mode.
+In trace mode, each instruction is logged with info about the machine state.
+- `$EF` exits debug mode.
+- `$DF` Takes a zero-terminated string as an argument, and prints it to the console.

+The emulator exits cleanly when executing `jmp 0`.
+On exit, the emulator writes out several files:

+An IO port at `$401C` powers the REPL.
+The emulator reads from stdin line-by-line, and reads on `$401C` return the next byte from the input, blocking if there are none.
+Writes are immediately sent to stdout.

+- `out.nes` - The resulting NES file.
+This is the contents of memory at $8000-$FFFF on exit.
+  The 16 byte iNES header is added.
+- `ram.out` - The contents of RAM from $00-$7FF on exit, for debugging purposes
+- `ops.out` - A log of the memory writes and IO input that the emulator has processed since startup.
+  Using `visualize-ops.html`, you can see an animation of the Forth compiler working.
+It shows a 256x256 grid representing each byte as a single square, as well as each character that is read from the IO port.